 A great place to start is with rolling out Personal Development Plans for all your team members.

 Additionally, it's worth thinking about setting up shadowing or 'pairing' opportunities for more junior team members to spend time working with more senior colleagues.
 There's a lot you can learn simply from watching someone with more experience go about their work.

 Alternatively, many companies choose to offer their small team members designated Learning and Development budgets to spend as they wish.
 While this might sound like an unnecessary outlay, it can be surprisingly efficient – giving the employee the power to spend their own budget cuts out a lot of the faff.
 It means you don't need line managers or Learning Officers working on identifying development needs... instead, you can give your team members control of their professional development.

 If you're interested in building a learning culture at your small business but are worried about costs, we've actually got an article all about how small businesses can build a great L&D environment on a tight budget.

 The key difference between big and small businesses here is that the L&D you’ll find in small businesses is much more self-motivated: employees are likely to be taking ownership of their own progression, rather than just hopping onto a pre-made roadmap.

 The benefits of Learning & Development

-However, especially among newer generations, there’s strong evidence to suggest that L&D is a powerful tool for increasing retention and engagement.
-A PWC study found that millennials considered personal development more important than financial reward at work.
-As a result, implementing an attractive L&D system at your job can help attract potential hires, motivate your current team, and retain them for longer – it is part of the reason why CharlieHR puts such an emphasis on development.
-When viewed through this lens, L&D can be about far more than just improving the specific skills your employees use on a day-to-day basis: it can be considered more like a benefit, and one of the key incentives to join and stay at your company.
+So – implementing an effective L&D strategy at your company can help attract potential hires, motivate your current team and also retain them for longer.
+It's part of the reason why CharlieHR puts such an emphasis on professional development.
+When viewed through this lens, Learning and Development can be about far more than just improving the specific skills your employees use on a day-to-day basis: it can be considered more like a benefit, and one of the key incentives to join and stay at your company.